blueripple/blueripple-research/br-2021-A/RST/cpsStateRace/Intro.rst

-Our basic model includes age (under 45 or 45-and-over), sex (female or male), education (non-college-graduate or college-graduate), race/ethnicity (non-White/Hispanic or White-non-Hispanic) and state.
+Our basic model includes age (under 45 or 45-and-over), sex (female or male), education (non-college-graduate or college-graduate), race/ethnicity (Black, Hispanic, Asian, White-non-Hispanic and other) and state.
 We recognize that all these categories are reductive.
-In the case of sex, we are limited to categories provided by the CPS data.
-For age, education, and race/ethnicity we've chosen to simplify the categories to keep the modeling simple.
+In the case of sex we are limited to categories provided by the CPS data.
+For age and education we've chosen to simplify the categories to keep the modeling simple.
-In a subsequent post we plan to expand the race/ethnicity category, since turnout gaps vary widely within that category.
+For race/ethnicity, we‘re using a slightly richer set of categories, since turnout varies widely among these groups.

-We add a congressional-district-level population-density factor and interactions between education and race—a term in the model that estimates the effect of being, e.g., White-non-Hispanic (WNH) *and* college-educated over and above the effects of being in either category separately.
-Finally, we include an interaction between state and race, a term which estimates the *state-dependent* portion of the turnout gap.
+We add a congressional-district-level population-density factor and interactions between education and a binary race term—a simplification of the race categories to White-non-Hispanic (WNH) and non-White-non-Hispanic (NWNH): a term in the model that estimates the effect of being, e.g., White-non-Hispanic (WNH) *and* college-educated over and above the effects of being in either category separately.
+Finally, we include an interaction between state and WNH/NWNH, a term which estimates the *state-dependent* portion of the turnout gap.

-Given those categories, we fit a multi-level model, allowing partial-pooling in the estimate of the overall turnout probability in each state and for the interaction between state and race.
+We fit a multi-level model, allowing partial-pooling in the estimate of the overall turnout probability in each state and for the interaction between state and race.
-We also add an interaction term for education and race/ethnicity.
 A more complex model might expand the categories, allow partial pooling for more of the categories, and add more interaction between categories.

-For the purposes of this post, we are interested specifically in the turnout difference between White-Non-Hispanic voters, who lean R, and everyone else, who lean D.  Separately Post-stratifying across the WNH and the NWNH populations produces modeled turnout rates for each, taking the difference produces the turnout gap.
+For the purposes of this post, we are interested specifically in the turnout difference between White-Non-Hispanic voters, who lean R, and everyone else, who lean D.  Separately Post-stratifying across the WNH and the NWNH populations produces modeled turnout rates for each and taking the difference produces the turnout gap.

-The state-dependent portion of the turnout gap is not the same as the turnout gap in each state, or even the difference between the states turnout gap and the average turnout gap.
-Each state has a different mix of people: the age, gender and education distributions are different in each state and that by itself leads to differences in the turnout gap among states.
+The turnout gap in each state is partly due to the specific mix of people in that state, their mix of ages, sexes, etc. and partly due to things specific to the state itself, such as history, organizing and voter suppression.
 As an example, in the chart below, we look at the 2016 state turnout gaps (along with 90% percent confidence intervals) predicted by our model, first without the state-race interaction.
 These gaps come from the *national* turnout gap between WNH and NWNH voters and the